sdps277/project/README.md

 This in an e=commerce project and is written in php.
-The project consits of an add to cart system .